ArshRomana1/ArshdeepsBookStore/README.txt

 i made my first change in the project, in startup.cs file i changed the line 33 , where i removed "options => options.SignIn.RequireConfirmedAccount = true".

+1510
+Created a Repository on GitHub and updated the Readme file and I have made my Repo Private

 and after saving the file I fired up my project to see if it works fine.

 1510
 It worked great, and workin fine.
 1516
 I changed the welcome message on the home page and tested the file by running it again.

+1523
+Reviewed the route pattern in the startup.cs

+1544
+I had to make my projectagain because my github was not responding.
+I was unable to push my changes through.